A composite generalization of Ville's martingale theorem using e-processes: Summary

 This paper derived a composite generalization of Ville's fundamental martingale theorem that relates measure-theoretic and game-theoretic probability for single distributions.
 This required the development of an inverse price outer measure of any event, which is the appropriate generalization of the probability of that event in the singleton case.
 It also required the concept of an e-process, which generalizes an optional stopping property of martingales and supermartingales, and appropriately extends those fundamental concepts to the composite setting.
 Then, we proved that for any event of inverse price measure zero, there exists an e-process which increases to infinity if that event occurs.
 Said differently, our results give a rigorous way to find a fair price for indicators of events in a composite setting.

 There exist composite sets $\Pcal$ for which a nonnegative (super)martingale could have sufficed, and e-processes are not required.
-Examining interesting special classes $\Pcal$, and understanding when supermartingales do or do not suffice, has been the subject of much intense research recently~\citep{howard_exponential_2018,howard_uniform_2019,grunwald_safe_2019,ramdas2020admissible,ramdas2021testing,koolen2022log}.
+Examining interesting special classes $\Pcal$, and understanding when supermartingales do or do not suffice, has been the subject of much intense research recently \cite{howard_exponential_2018,howard_uniform_2019,grunwald_safe_2019,ramdas2020admissible,ramdas2021testing,koolen2022log}.
 In this paper, we show that the composite strong law of large numbers provided a setting where e-processes were necessary and sufficient.
+Future work could extend game-theoretic constructions for the law of the iterated logarithm \cite{miyabe2013law,sasai2019erdHos} to composite settings.

-We end with a quote by Ville himself in an interview from the 1980s~\citep{crepel2009jean}, reflecting on his seminal work: \begin{quote} My goal, given the $X_n$ and a set to which the sequence of $X_n$ belongs with probability zero, was to define \emph{(martingales)} $s_n$ so that they tend to infinity on that set.
+We end with a quote by Ville himself in an interview from the 1980s \cite{crepel2009jean}, reflecting on his seminal work: \begin{quote} My goal, given the $X_n$ and a set to which the sequence of $X_n$ belongs with probability zero, was to define \emph{(martingales)} $s_n$ so that they tend to infinity on that set.
 I insist on the point because it took me so long to make this way of proceeding understood. \end{quote} Our work extends Ville's research program to the realm of composite, nonparametric sets of distributions, and expands the deep connections between measure-theoretic and game-theoretic probability, as developed by~\cite{shafer2001probability,shafer2019game}.